Phedro-Shousa/FAC-V/README.md

 - **Easy integration**: User-friendly API for seamless integration with various IoT operating systems or baremetal applications.

 ## Quick Start

-This project is an old project dump and may require additional setup.
-The following instructions provide a basic guide to getting started with FAC-V.

 ### Prerequisites